 Authentic happiness is made up of a solid foundation of mindsets, practices, and habits.
-One of the most powerful and important is Kindness.
-Like gratitude, kindness is not just something you offer; it’s a state of being and an everyday way of life.
+One of the most powerful and important is kindness.
+Like gratitude, kindness is not just something you offer; it’s a state of being and an everyday way of life that is a key part in how to be happier overall.
 This approach is one of the keys to creating your most rock solid foundations for true happiness and overall life satisfaction.

 If you’re feeling blah, general discontent, or a sense of overwhelm from all the negativity going on in the world around us (who isn’t feeling a bit of that these days), there are some incredibly impactful shifts you can make to reduce or banish those feelings and return to a sense of joy and optimism.

 In my book, Operation Happiness – The 3-Step Plan to Creating a Life of Lasting Joy, Abundant Energy, and Radical Bliss, there’s a section where I outline the five key happiness mindsets.
 Below, I’m happy to share an excerpt from that section of the book on one of those mindsets – kindness – and how it supports us in expanding the happiness in our everyday lives.
 This also includes a great story about a special lesson on this I learned from a stranger in a New York City elevator.

 On Kindness as Support for Happiness

 Be kind.
 Surround yourself with truly kind people.
 It sounds elementary, but I want to emphasize that the energy of kindness is vital to your happiness.

 We probably all know a few good, well-meaning people who are not inherently kind.
 These are people to keep at arm’s length.
 Authentic kindness comes from the soul-from a place of compassion, thoughtfulness, selflessness, and pure love.
 Seek out people who are innately kind and invite them into your divine circle.